 The Kyoto College of Graduate Studies for Informatics (KCGI) has established “Open University Kyoto,” which promotes collaborative education with universities around the world using e-learning and business development using the geographical name top-level domain “.kyoto” born this year "Cyber Kyoto Research Institute" with the theme of "Kyoto Open Innovation Center" (KICK, formerly: My Work Building, Seika Town / Kizugawa City) will be opened in 2014.
-On September 4th, we received approval from Kyoto Prefecture as a research and utilization plan for the center.In April this year, the prefectural government transferred to KCGI the "My Work Hall," which had ceased operations due to sluggish business.
-The prefectural government changed the name of the building and called for business plans suitable for research institutes and academic research facilities to move in.The prefectural government highly evaluates the "Cyber Kyoto Institute" project, saying, "We have high expectations for it as a base from which research and development on ICT and education can be transmitted from Kyoto to the world.
+On September 4th, we received approval from Kyoto Prefecture as a research and utilization plan for the center.In April of this year, the prefectural government took over the "My Work" building, which had ceased operations due to a slump in business, and renamed it "My Work" and solicited business plans appropriate for the research institutes and academic research facilities that would occupy the building.The prefectural government highly evaluates the "Cyber Kyoto Institute" project, saying, "We look forward to the institute as a base for disseminating research and development in ICT and education from Kyoto to the rest of the world.

-At the beginning of the press conference, Governor Yamada made a speech and said, "I hope that KICK will be a facility that supports not only Kyoto but also the future of Japan.I would like to thank The Kyoto College of Graduate Studies for Informatics for making great proposals, less than six months after the call for plans.The development and progress of ICT and education is a theme suitable for Kyoto Prefecture.The prefecture will do its utmost to promote the project," he said.After Mr. Hasegawa introduced the KCGI group and the plan approved this time, Mr. Makoto Nagao, Advisor to the Kyoto Prefectural Government (former President of Kyoto University), explained how the KCGI plan was approved, saying, "The plan corresponds to ICT and education among the four research areas specified in the development policy for efficient and effective use of KICK.It is a very attractive project, and the members of the selection committee unanimously decided to approve it," he explained.
+At the beginning of the press conference, Governor Yamada addressed the audience and said, "I hope that KICK will be a facility that supports not only Kyoto but also the future of Japan.I would like to thank The Kyoto College of Graduate Studies for Informatics for making great proposals, less than six months after the call for plans.The development and advancement of ICT and education is a theme appropriate for Kyoto Prefecture.The prefectural government will do its utmost to promote the project.After President Hasegawa introduced the KCGI group and the plan approved this time, Mr. Makoto Nagao, Counselor of Kyoto Prefecture (former President of Kyoto University), explained how the KCGI plan was approved.It was a very attractive project, and the selection members unanimously decided to certify it," he explained.

-In explaining the plan in detail, Chancellor Hasegawa said, "We have been working here in Kyoto for more than 50 years since we launched Japan's first computer education institution.While maintaining our position as an educational institution, we would like to transmit the 'Kyoto of the world' and make efforts to revitalize the region," he said.
+In explaining the specifics of the plan, Chancellor Hasegawa said, "We have been working here in Kyoto for more than 50 years since we established the first computer education institution in Japan.While maintaining our position as an educational institution, we will strive to revitalize the region by communicating the "Kyoto of the world" to the world.

-The "Cyber Kyoto Research Institute" project has the following pillars: (1) to improve the brand power of "Kyoto," (2) to strengthen the transmission of information on the real Kyoto and (3) to revitalize the region through the use of ".kyoto," for which KCGI serves as a registry operator, and (3) to develop an "Open University Kyoto" project to develop an educational system through cooperation between universities in Asia and those based in Kyoto on the Internet.The institute is scheduled to open in August 2015.
+The main pillars of the "Cyber Kyoto Institute" project are: (1) a project to improve the brand power of "Kyoto," (2) a project to strengthen the transmission of information on the real Kyoto, and (3) an "Open University Kyoto" project to develop an educational system on the Internet in which universities in Asia and Kyoto-based universities collaborate with each other.The institute is scheduled to open in August 2015.

-Specific projects related to .kyoto include: holding seminars and workshops to promote the spread of the domain name; establishing a Kyoto brand certification system; establishing a school-wide safety and security network access system; and establishing and operating a clean domain check system.In the "Open University Kyoto" project, we will design and implement a platform, design and implement an educational content creation platform, and design a cyber study abroad system.We plan to work together with Kyoto Prefecture and local people under an "all-Kyoto" structure for the promotion of our projects and the revitalization of the region, which is our ultimate goal.
+Specific projects include: holding seminars and workshops to promote the ".kyoto" domain name; establishing the Kyoto Brand Certification System; establishing a school safety and security network access system; and establishing and operating a clean domain check system.Design and implementation of a platform, design and implementation of an educational content creation platform, and design of a cyber study abroad system.We plan to work hand in hand with Kyoto Prefecture and local residents in an "all-Kyoto" structure for the promotion of our projects and the revitalization of the region, which is our ultimate goal.